lw0110/quick-editor/README.md

 #Angular 2 (rc.1) Quick Editor
 Quick Editor is Bootstrap 3 based Angular 2 Quick Editor.
-This Editor suits your need if you need a simple UI editor quickly.
+This Editor suits your need if you need a simple UI editor quickly (of cause, less control on UI customization).
 The editor provides Metadata way of configuration, which saves energy of writing lots UI code.

 Currently, the editor supports 3 types of input,